Recite me link

 The Big Baby Clinical Trial

-The purpose of this trial is to find out if starting labour earlier than usual (inducing), at 38 weeks, makes it less likely that shoulder dystocia (when the head is born, but there is a delay in delivering the shoulders) will happen in women whose babies appear to be bigger than expected (over the 90th centile on the growth chart).
+The purpose of the Big Baby trial is to find out if starting labour earlier than usual (inducing), at 38 weeks, makes it less likely that shoulder dystocia (when the head is born, but there is a delay in delivering the shoulders) will happen in women whose babies appear to be bigger than expected (over the 90th centile on the growth chart).

 Twitter: @BigBabyTrial